 - In the same skillet, add your rice, minced garlic, and a pinch of oregano + salt.

-- Add chicken, skin side up, to the top of your rice mixture.
+- Add the chicken, skin side up, to the top of your rice mixture.
 Cover securely with a lid, and bake for 35 minutes.

-- Uncover the skillet, stir up the rice, and cook uncovered for another 10 minutes or so until done to your liking.
+- Uncover the skillet, stir up the rice, and cook uncovered for another 10 minutes or so until it's done to your liking.
 Enjoy!

 Shani W. says